Orchestrate-AI/community-extensions/GoogleCalendar-CreateEvent/README.md

 - `start_time`: Event start time in ISO format (required)
 - `end_time`: Event end time in ISO format (required)
 - `time_zone`: Time zone for the event (optional, defaults to UTC)
-- `google_credentials`: JSON string containing Google Calendar API credentials (required)
+- `auth_token`: Google Calendar API key or OAuth token (required)
+- `is_oauth`: Set to true if using an OAuth token instead of an API key (optional, defaults to false)

 ## Building and Running